protocol/launchpad/content/en/curriculum/ipfs/setup.md

 * Run `ipfs init` in the CLI

-In the folder where you have initialized your node, you should be able to see a config file which has data about your node.
+In the folder where you have initialized your node, you should be able to see a config file called `.ipfs`, which has data about your node.
 Run the command to list the directories as a long list (`-l`) where hidden (`-a`) files aren't ignored

 ```
 ls -la